howailok1120/Delete-File-With-Input-Name/README.md

-# File Deletion Script
+# File Search and Deletion Script

-This Python script allows users to delete files in a specified directory (including subdirectories) based on keywords in the filenames.
+This Python script allows users to search for files in a specified directory (including subdirectories) based on keywords in the filenames, and optionally delete them.

 ## Features

 - Recursively searches through a specified directory and its subdirectories
-- Deletes files whose names contain any of the specified keywords (case-insensitive)
+- Searches for files whose names contain any of the specified keywords (case-insensitive)
+- Provides an option to delete files matching the keywords
-- Logs all actions and errors to both a file and the console
+- Logs all actions and results to both the console and a JSON file

 ## Requirements